Roundup · Updated: August 2026

 What happened to GummySearch?

 GummySearch was a popular Reddit audience-research tool.
 It failed to secure a commercial license under Reddit's Data API, closed to new customers on November 30, 2025, and is set for full shutdown and data deletion on December 1, 2026.
 It is the clearest example of why Reddit-only tools are precarious: they depend on terms Reddit controls.
-If you relied on it, a multi-source monitor that treats Reddit as one input among several (and never auto-posts) is the lower-risk replacement.
+If you relied on it, a multi-source monitor that treats Reddit as one input among several is the lower-risk replacement.

 Do you need a Reddit-only tool, or a multi-source one?